-Slack redefines business communication as a real-time message, archive and search solution.
+Slack redefines business communication as a real-time message, archive, and search solution.
 Users can hold open channel team conversations on specific subjects or projects or limit more susceptible interactions to private, invited participants alone.
 Members may also use private secure direct messages to interact one-on-one.

 Slack enables users to share files, documents, timelines and pdf files, with additional comment and highlighting options for future referrals, as well as automatically indexing and archiving all messages, notifications, and files.

 For nearly every SaaS business there, Buffer is the perfect SaaS example.
 It is a simple but effective tool that makes it easier for companies of all sizes to manage and plan their social media.
-But most importantly, Leo Widrich blogged 10 months to help Buffer buy 100,000 users in less than a year.
+But most importantly, Leo Widrich blogged 10 months to help Buffer reach 100,000 users in less than a year.

 Buffer is committed to openness.
-It shares the details of fundraising, revenue and expenditure and business strategy with the public openly.
+It shares the details of fundraising, revenue and expenditure, and business strategy with the public openly.
 Transparency is one of the core values of Buffer and has to date been committed to it.

 - Amazon Web Services

 As an example of SaaS, nothing beats Amazon Web Services (AWS).
-With over 150 services available, AWS offers all necessary tools such as the database, IoT, corporate apps, machine training, Storage, robotics, security, customer commitment, blockchain and more to businesses and individuals as well.
+With over 150 services available, AWS offers all necessary tools such as the database, IoT, corporate apps, machine training, Storage, robotics, security, customer commitment, blockchain, and more to businesses and individuals as well.
 All apps are cloud-based, so you can use these tools on any device on the internet.

 AWS is Amazon’s $25.6 billion subsidiary and has over a million users.
-AWS is used by leading companies like NASA, Netflix and the United States Navy.
+AWS is used by leading companies like NASA, Netflix, and the United States Navy.
 In fact, there is much to learn from AWS and it is a perfect example of successful and multi-billion-dollar SaaS companies.
 Solutions are offered in numerous areas.

 HubSpot’s content marketing strategy is what you love.
-You must learn from HubSpot if you own a SaaS company and struggle with transport to your SaaS website.
+You must learn from HubSpot if you own a SaaS company and struggle with traffic to your SaaS website.
 It publishes a number of blog posts in a single day and covers almost any topic directly or indirectly associated with its core applications.